apollographql/apollo-server/docs/source/essentials/schema.md

 }
 ```

-This implements a single `addBook` mutation which accepts a `title` attribute (a `String`) and returns the newly-created `Book` object.
+This implements a single `addBook` mutation which accepts a `title` and `author` argument (both `String` types).
+We'll talk more about the arguments soon, but the important thing to note here is that this mutation will return the newly-created `Book` object.

-The new `Book` object matches the previously-created `Book` type and, much like the `Query` type, the fields we desire to receive back from the operation are specified when sending the `mutation`:
+The `Book` object will match the previously-created `Book` type (from above) and, much like the `Query` type, we specify the fields to include in the return object when sending the `mutation`:

 ```graphql
 mutation {